rshwndsz/learning-resources/Python.md

 ## The Language

-* Learning Python by Mark Lutz :white_check_mark:
+* Learning Python by Mark Lutz :star:
-* Fluent Python by Luciano Ramalho :notes:
+* Fluent Python by Luciano Ramalho :star:
-* Programming Python by Mark Lutz :notes:
+* Programming Python by Mark Lutz
-* Python Cookbook by Beazley & Jones :notes:
+* Python Cookbook by Beazley & Jones
 * Effective Python by Brett Slatkin
 * Python 3 Standard Library by Example